Dorset Street (Spitalfields): History

 On the corner of Dorset and Commercial Street stood The Britannia public house.
 Known as the "Ringers", after the landlord's surname: a frequent customer was Mary Jane Kelly.
 Situated opposite Miller's Court, at No. 15, was Crossingham's common lodging-house, with another, also owned by Crossingham, at the corner of Little Paternoster Row, at 35, Dorset Street.
 It was from this common lodging house that Ripper victim Annie Chapman was last seen walking up Little Paternoster Row, before turning right into Brushfield Street and heading towards Christ Church, Spitalfields.

 In 1901, Frederick Arthur McKenzie in the Daily Mail said of Dorset Street:

 Dorset Street remained a notorious slum following the murder of Mary Jane Kelly.
 In 1901, Mary Ann Austin was murdered with ten wounds to her abdomen at Annie Chapman's former home, Crossingham's Lodging House, at 35, Dorset Street.
 Later, in 1909 there was a Jack the Ripper-like killing in No. 20, Miller's Court, the room directly above no. 13 (which had been occupied by Elizabeth Prater in 1888), when a young woman named Kitty Ronan was found with her throat cut.
 It was believed that Ronan was a prostitute, and, as in the killing of Mary Jane Kelly, her murderer was never found.
 As in 1888, the landlord of Miller's Court in 1909 was still John McCarthy.
 The last murder in Dorset Street was the gangland killing of a Soho club manager and a former middleweight boxer called Selwyn Cooney in February 1960.
 Cooney was shot in the head at a drinking club on the street, after which he staggered down the stairs into the road and died.

 A vivid description of crime and vice in Dorset Street is given in Ralph L. Finn's 1963 memoir of a Jewish boyhood in the East End:

 "Worst street in London"

 George Duckworth, investigating London poverty on behalf of Charles Booth in 1898, described Dorset Street as "the worst street I have seen so far, thieves, prostitutes, bullies, all common lodging houses".
-McKenzie's 1901 article in the Daily Mail was titled "The Worst Street in London".
-Fiona Rule subsequently adopted this phrase as the title of her 2008 book on the history of the street.
+McKenzie's 1901 article in the Daily Mail was titled "The Worst Street in London"; and the phrase reappeared in Jack London's book, The People of the Abyss, in 1903.
+Fiona Rule subsequently adopted it as the title of her 2008 book on the history of the street.